RommelTJ/ml_learning/deep_learning_for_coders/lesson3/01_Lesson3.md

 PIL is the Python Image Library.

 ## NumPy Array vs PyTorch Tensor

+NumPy Array converts the image to an array of numbers.
+You can also do this with a Tensor in PyTorch.
+PyTorch Tensors have the advantage of GPU computation.

 ## Creating a simple baseline model
 ## Working with arrays and tensors
 ## Computing metrics with Broadcasting